The Robin Hood Effect on Mental Health

 “That’s why I’m so passionate about the school,” says Dr. Best, who left Cornerstone to lead Thrive full-time in December 2015.
 “It was exactly what I needed to fulfill my vision, and that is to remove the stigma associated with counseling that so often plagues urban neighborhoods.
 In many areas, you have to help people overcome the misconception that if you go to counseling you must be crazy.”

-Dr. Best says she had that demographic in mind at CCCOC when she executed what she refers to a “Robin Hood” business strategy, charging those in affluent areas for training and seminars so that she could offer free and discounted counseling services in lower-income areas.
+Dr. Best says she had that demographic in mind at CCCOC when she executed what she refers to a “Robin Hood” business strategy.
+The Robin Hood effect meant charging those in affluent areas for training and seminars so that she could offer free and discounted counseling services in lower-income areas.
+This Robin Hood theory allowed her to lead the group to success.
 She started her outreach to children by offering after-school programs in public schools, which helped children work through their social and emotional issues in small groups, while providing teachers training on how to properly deal with troubled students.

 Intent on creating a truly holistic treatment model—and drawing on her girlhood observations about the power of faith communities—Dr. Best then created counseling opportunities for parents and families through an ever-growing network of churches, where the CCCOC offers seminars followed by free counseling sessions to all members of each congregation.